 What’s Proportional Tax?

-This is another way of saying “flat tax.”
+A proportional tax is another way of saying “flat tax.”
 No matter what someone’s income might be, they would pay the same proportion.
 This is a form of a regressive tax and proportional taxes are more common at the state level and less common at the federal level.

 Capital Gains Tax